-Mon-Fri 8.30 am to 5.00 pm, except on 16 August when 12 noon is the cut-off time for lodgement.
+Mon-Fri 8.00am to 5pm, except on 12 August when 12 noon is the cut-off time for lodgement.

 - All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
-A nomination will not be accepted if any components are missing. - Nomination papers for the Manawatu-Whanganui (Horizons) Regional Council are to be lodged at the Manawatu-Whanganui (Horizons) Regional Council office, 11-15 Victoria Avenue (Private Bag 11025) Palmerston North.
-These nomination papers cannot be lodged with Rangitikei District Council. - Nomination papers for the Whanganui DHB are to be lodged with the Whanganui DHB electoral officer, Noeline Moosman at the Whanganui District Council office, 101 Guyton Street, (PO Box 637), Whanganui.
+A nomination will not be accepted if any components are missing - Nomination papers for the Manawatu-Whanganui (Horizons) Regional Council are to be lodged at the Manawatu-Whanganui (Horizons) Regional Council office, 11-15 Victoria Avenue (Private Bag 11025) Palmerston North.
 These nomination papers cannot be lodged with Rangitikei District Council.

-Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant ward and city as a whole.
+Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue (ward, community board etc).

-Should a nomination paper be lodged late on the morning nominations close, and be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
+Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination could be invalidated.